“Oh, I also had a few rental homes, but I mainly rented dirt.”

 The other way that Scott finds deals is by direct-mailing off-market sellers, finding through tools like Propstream (if you’re interested, see our full Propstream review here).
 In fact, when I asked him about his expenses, he shrugged.

 “That’s the great thing about this business, you really don’t have a lot of expenses.
-I’m not making any improvements to the land, we are simply finding good deals, paying the back taxes and reselling with owner financing or on lease-options.
+I’m not making any improvements to the land, we are simply finding good deals, paying the back taxes and reselling with owner financing or lease-option agreements.

 “What I do incur are mailing expenses associated with finding properties.
 My business model has me looking for off-market deals and honestly, Realtors don’t want to be involved in real estate transactions where the purchase price is a few thousand dollars.”